talsalmona/hilan/README.md

 ## Install

-Choose one of the two methods below to download your payslip for the last month.
+Choose one of the two methods below:

 ### Binary for MacOS